sak311819/PIC16F690.X/readme.md

 comments/bug/pull request etc.
 # Note:
-This code is under development and cannot be used in safety critical applications where it can cause damage to equipment, personnel at work or medical applications etc.
+This code is under development and cannot be used in safety critical applications where it can cause damage to equipment, personnel at work or medical applications etc. Use at your own risk!